Kimber's First Double Stack 1911 For Concealed Carry - Kimber KDS9c First Mag Review

 Quick Summary

-The Kimber KDS9c is Kimber's first double-stack 1911 pistol for concealed carry, featuring a 7075 aluminum frame and stainless steel slide for reduced weight.
-It offers flat shooting, manageable recoil, and a crisp trigger, with an MSRP of $1,495, making it a competitive option against high-end 2011s.
+The Kimber KDS9c is Kimber's first double-stack 1911-style pistol designed for concealed carry, featuring a 7075 aluminum alloy frame and stainless steel slide for a weight of approximately 28 oz.
+It offers a 15+1 capacity (18-round mags available), an optic-ready slide, and an ambidextrous safety, all at an MSRP of $1,495, making it a competitive option in the market.

 Chapters